collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 See write permissions chart for info
-Read/write access allows you to do things such as push a branch to the repo, change a file, review a pull request, etc.
+Write permission allows you to do things like push a branch directly to the repo (not by fork), change a file, review pull request, etc.

-Look at "Shared Repository" permissions
+You have to have read/write access to do tasks like directl Look at "Shared Repository" permissions
 -->